How Long Will Puppy Poop Worms After Deworming

 A hookworm infection can cause severe anemia in puppies.

-Roundworms are intestinal parasites that can be caught if a puppy eats infected poop or dirt.
+Roundworms are intestinal parasites that can be caught if a puppy eats infected feces or dirt.
 They can also catch these intestinal parasites from their mothers before birth.
+Roundworms are well-known for causing severe gastrointestinal issues.
+That is, they often cause diarrhea and loose stool.

 These worms are very common in puppies.
 If you see a puppy that has a large pot-belly, chances are he’s infected with roundworms.

 Coccidia is not really a worm but a protozoan.
-They can make puppies very sick and must be found by the vet and treated as soon as possible.
+They can make puppies very sick and can damage their digestive tract.
+If you suspect that your puppy may have this parasitic infection, they must be found by the vet and treated as soon as possible.

 Are Worms Really That Dangerous for Puppies?

-Yes, worms are very dangerous for puppies.
-Intestinal parasites rob puppies of the nutrients needed to grow strong and healthy.
-And they can lead to very serious medical problems.
+Yes, worm infestation is very dangerous for puppies.
+Intestinal parasites rob puppies of the nutrients that these dog’s bodies need to grow strong and healthy.
+Not even just that; they can lead to very serious medical problems for your furred companions!

-You may notice these symptoms if a puppy has worms:
+You may notice these symptoms of worms in your puppy if they’re infested:

 - Loose stool